What is family therapy?

 How can family therapy help?

-This is when family therapy, also known as family counselling, might help.
+This is when family therapy, also known as family counselling, can help.
 If successful, it allows everyone in the family to help reduce or reshape behaviours that are contributing to tensions or other unwanted outcomes.

-What will happen in a session?
+What happens in a session?

 Will all family members be involved?